AviaryInc/Mobile-Feather-SDK-for-iOS/README.md

 		[self presentViewController:editorController animated:YES completion:nil];
 	}

 You may instead choose to display the controller in other ways, such as by presenting it within a `UIPopoverController` or by manually adding it to the view hierarchy.
 If you choose to present the controller in such a way, you are responsible for making sure it receives the standard view controller lifecycle methods, including `viewDidLoad`, `viewWillAppear:`, etc. The controller may be displayed full-screen, or you may display it in a smaller portion of the screen.
+Note that pushing the controller onto a UINavigationController's stack is not recommended, since the SDK itself uses a subclass of UINavigationController.

 At minimum, you should implement the following `AFPhotoEditorControllerDelegate` methods in your presenting view controller: